 2. Generate Demand

 Emails that target pain points of recipients can create openings for sales teams to follow-up on.
-A well-written email will use best practices and techniques that can incite opens and clickthroughs and turn email recipients into MQLs (Marketing Qualified Leads).
+A well-written email by a B2B copywriter will use best practices and techniques that can incite opens and clickthroughs and turn email recipients into MQLs (Marketing Qualified Leads).

 3. Develop Trust